 Groundwater elevations have been monitored at the Site since July 1987.
-A historical summary of groundwater elevations is presented in Appendix B. A summary of recent groundwater elevations (December 14, 2009) is presented in Table 3.1.
+A historical summary of groundwater elevations is presented in Appendix B. A summary of recent groundwater elevation measurements (collected October 10, 2011) is presented in Table 3.1.

 The perched groundwater system is the uppermost water-bearing unit at the Site.
-Perched groundwater units are topographically restricted and are typically associated with closed basins that collect surface runoff.
+Perched groundwater units are topographically restricted and are typically associated with enclosed basins that collect surface runoff.
 Perched groundwater is observed at the North Disposal Area and the former South Disposal Area.
 The perched groundwater at the North Disposal Area is of greater areal extent and is likely influenced by the wetland area located immediately to the east.
 Perched groundwater at the former South Disposal Area covers a smaller area and is not associated with the perched groundwater in the North Disposal Area.

 Perched groundwater elevations historically have ranged from 909 feet to 945 feet AMSL.
 Groundwater flow within this unit is primarily downward to the Lower Sand aquifer.
-However, horizontal migration does occur.
-December 2009 perched groundwater elevations are presented on Figure 3.2.
-Perched groundwater elevations are not contoured due to their limited areal extent and variable groundwater elevation.
-Variable elevations are typical for a perched groundwater system that is dependent on infiltration and rainfall events.
+However, some horizontal migration does occur.
+October 2011 perched groundwater elevations are presented on Figure 3.2.

 The Lower Sand aquifer is the uppermost aquifer at the Site.
 Groundwater is encountered within this unit at an approximate elevation of 900 feet AMSL.
 Regional groundwater flow within this unit (unaffected by groundwater pumping) is towards the west.
-The hydraulic conductivity within the Lower Sand Aquifer varies due to its heterogeneous nature and ranges from $2x10^{-3}$ cm/s to $4x10^{-5}$ cm/s.
+The hydraulic conductivity within the Lower Sand aquifer varies due to its heterogeneous nature and ranges from $2x10^{-3}$ cm/s to $4x10^{-5}$ cm/s.
 The average linear groundwater flow velocity is estimated to be 40 ft/yr (Ref.
 4).

 The St. Peter Sandstone aquifer is hydraulically connected to the overlying Lower Sand aquifer.
 The potentiometric surface of the St. Peter Sandstone aquifer is approximately 896 feet AMSL.
-Hence, a downward flow component exists between the Lower Sand and St. Peter Aquifers, under non-pumping conditions.
+Hence, a downward flow component exists between the Lower Sand and St. Peter aquifers, under non-pumping conditions.
 Similar to the Lower Sand aquifer, groundwater flow within the St. Peter Sandstone aquifer is to the west, except in areas affected by groundwater pumping.
 In the vicinity of the Site, the average hydraulic conductivity of the upper portion of the St. Peter Sandstone aquifer is calculated at $5x10^{-3}$ cm/s.
 The average linear groundwater flow velocity for the upper portion of the St. Peter Sandstone aquifer in the vicinity of the Site is estimated at 80 ft/yr (Ref.
 4).

-December 2009 on-Site groundwater contours for the Lower Sand/St. Peter Sandstone aquifers are presented on Figure 3.3.
+October 2011 on-Site groundwater contours for the Lower Sand/St. Peter Sandstone aquifers are presented on Figure 3.3.
+The groundwater contours depict the influence of the groundwater extraction system (see Section 3.3).
 Overall, groundwater elevations continue to reflect the heterogeneous nature of the Lower Sand aquifer.
-Lower Sand aquifer elevations on the west side of the Site (e.g., MW10D) are higher than on the east side of the Site, which is hydraulically upgradient.
-The elevation differences are due to low permeability soil (i.e., higher silt/clay content) present in the Lower Sand aquifer along the western Site boundary.
-Hence, groundwater pumping by the on-Site extraction wells influences the more permeable St. Peter Sandstone aquifer more than the less permeable Lower Sand aquifer, west of the Site.
+As noted on Figure 3.3, some Lower Sand aquifer monitoring locations (e.g., MW10D) are not used for groundwater contouring because they are screened in areas of low permeability soil (i.e., higher silt/clay content).

 The St. Peter Sandstone can be divided into two stratigraphic sub-units immediately west of the Highway 96 Site: the upper St. Peter Sandstone and the basal St. Peter Sandstone.
-Groundwater flow is towards the west for both the upper and basal portions of the St. Peter Sandstone aquifer.
+Lateral groundwater flow is towards the west for both the upper and basal portions of the St. Peter Sandstone aquifer.
 The basal St. Peter has a lower permeability compared to the upper St. Peter aquifer due to its shale content.
-The shale layer which separates the upper and basal portions of the St. Peter Sandstone aquifer acts as an aquitard.
+A shale layer separates the upper and basal portions of the St. Peter Sandstone aquifer and acts as an aquitard.